Your agentic AI partner in Burp Suite - Discover Burp AI now Read more

 The HTTP history is always updated, even if Intercept is off.
 This enables you to browse without interruption while you monitor key details about application traffic.

-You can customize the HTTP history table in the following ways:
+You can manage the HTTP history in the following ways:

 • Add custom columns - Click the options menu > Add custom column to create a personalized column that displays the data you want to see.
-Learn more about Adding custom columns to your HTTP history.
+For more information, see Adding custom columns to the HTTP history.

 Viewing a request